 (7) All references contained in this Agreement to $ or Dollars shall refer to the lawful currency of the United States of America.

 (c) The Parties acknowledge that upon the expiration of the Term or termination of this Agreement, there may be one or more Structured Transactions directly between Frontera and a third party the term of which will continue beyond the expiration or termination of this Agreement.
 In such event, Frontera agrees for those Structured Transactions in which EPMI is not the counterparty, in addition to the fees set forth above, to pay EPMI ten cents ($0.10) per MWh (or MWh equivalent) for all Products to be sold under such Structured Transactions and to be delivered following the expiration or termination of this Agreement until the expiration or termination of such Structured Transaction.
 The amounts due to EPMI shall be paid on or prior to the expiration or termination of this Agreement.
-The fee payable by Frontera to EPMI shall be determined as follows: Product (expressed in MW or MWh equivalent) stated in such Structured Transaction multiplied by the number of hours remaining in the term of such Structured Transaction during which the Product is to be made available as of the expiration or termination of this Agreement, times $0.10.
+The fee payable by Frontera to EPMI shall be determined as follows: Product (expressed in MW or MW equivalent) stated in such Structured Transaction multiplied by the aggregate number of hours remaining in the term of such Structured Transaction (as of the expiration or termination of this Agreement) during which the Product is to be made available, times $0.10.
 The amount so determined shall be reduced to a net present value amount by applying a discount factor of [?]
+(Discount Factor).
 Prior to executing any Structured Transaction which might extend beyond the Term of this Agreement, the Parties shall (using the foregoing methodology for calculation) agree upon how the fee to be paid to EPMI will be determined upon termination or expiration of this Agreement.
-A sample calculation of the above and foregoing Structured Transaction fee payment set forth in this section is as follows:
+A sample calculation of the foregoing Structured Transaction fee payment set forth in this Section is as follows:

-i = 9.5% (Bruce/Mike to comment)

 Qualifying Structured Transaction:

 Capacity = 100 MW